-Laurel Brennan was elected to the position of Secretary-Treasurer of the New Jersey State AFL-CIO in January 1997 and was re-elected to her sixth term in 2016.
+Laurel Brennan was elected to the position of Secretary-Treasurer of the New Jersey State AFL-CIO in January 1997 and was elected to her seventh term in 2020.
 She is the first woman to serve in this office in New Jersey and is one of only seven to do so across the nation.

 Brennan began her union career in a year-long internship with the New Jersey State Federation of Teachers, where she worked with the union on grievances, negotiations and collective bargaining campaigns.
 She then served as an organizer for the International Ladies Garment Workers’ Union (now known as Workers United).
 She eventually moved on to become a business agent for the Philadelphia-South Jersey District Council, where she was later elected Assistant Manager.

 Brennan served as the first woman elected Secretary-Treasurer of the Southern New Jersey Central Labor Council.
 She formed the Southern NJ CLUW Chapter, was elected chapter president and later served on the CLUW National Executive Board.

 Recognizing the need for a statewide program for union women, Brennan developed and organized the New Jersey State AFL-CIO’s annual Women in Leadership Development Conference (WILD).
 The conference promotes leadership and diversity throughout the labor movement, while focusing on how unions help women and how women help unions.
 2020 will mark the conference’s 17th Anniversary